 The feet are round, small and compact.
 They turn neither in nor out.
 The toes are well-arched.
 Black pads and black toenails are preferred.

 Set and carried high.
 If docked, two-thirds is removed.
 If natural, the tail is carried upright with the tip towards the back, but never curled or touching the back.
-A naturally short, broken or curled tail is a serious fault.

 Two distinct coat types: rough and smooth.